Xqhare/ananke/README.md

 Ananke is a reminder that every task added to a Todo list is a step towards a larger goal.
 By completing tasks, users are able to gradually but surely achieve their desired outcomes.

 In a world that is often chaotic and unpredicatble, Ananke offers a sense of order and control.
 By using Ananke, users can take charge of their own destenies and achieve their goals.

+It is also the reverse acronym: Ananke Never Abandons Needs Known Early.

 ## Features
 - Support for the todo.txt format